-The Community Foundation for Southern Arizona supports two types of criteria-specific scholarships, those facilitated by community partners and two which are organized directly through the Community Foundation:
+The Community Foundation for Southern Arizona supports two types of criteria-specific scholarships, those facilitated by community partners and three which are organized directly through the Community Foundation:

 Pauline Miguel Scholarship